 Right to disconnect

-Eligible employees have the right to refuse employer or third-party contact outside of working hours in some circumstances.
+Employees have the right to refuse employer or third-party contact outside working hours in some circumstances.

-Employees of non-small business employers have the right to refuse to monitor, read or respond to contact (or attempted contact) outside their working hours, unless doing so is unreasonable.
-This includes contact (or attempted contact) from an employer or a third party.
+Employees have the right to refuse to monitor, read or respond to contact, or attempted contact, outside their working hours unless doing so is unreasonable.
+This includes contact or attempted contact from an employer or a third party.

-Third party could include clients, suppliers, staff from other businesses, or members of the public.
+Third parties can include clients, suppliers, staff from other businesses, or members of the public.

-The right to disconnect rules don’t make it unlawful for an employer to contact an employee outside working hours.
+The right to disconnect rules don't make out of hours contact unlawful.
 Instead, they give employees a right to refuse to monitor, read or respond to the contact, unless doing so is unreasonable.

 It's important to remember that the focus is on whether the employee's refusal was unreasonable.